 Fair value of financial instruments.
-The Company follows SFAS No. 157, "Fair Value Measurements" ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value and requires additional disclosures about fair value measurements.
-The carrying amounts of cash and cash equivalents, accounts payable and accrued expenses approximate fair value based on their short-term maturity.
+The carrying amounts of cash and cash equivalents, accounts payable, and accrued expenses approximate fair value based on their short-term maturity.
 Related party receivables and stockholder loans are carried at cost.

 Long-lived assets.
-In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company reviews the carrying values of its long-lived assets, including long-term investments, for possible impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.
+The Company reviews the carrying values of its long-lived assets, including long-term investments, for possible impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be recoverable.
 Any long-lived assets held for disposal are reported at the lower of their carrying amounts or fair value less costs to sell.

 Income taxes.
-The Company follows the liability method of accounting for income taxes, as set forth in SFAS No. 109, "Accounting for Income Taxes" ("SFAS 109").
-SFAS 109 prescribes an asset and liability approach, which requires the recognition of deferred tax liabilities and assets for the expected future tax consequences of temporary differences between the carrying amounts and the tax bases of the assets and liabilities.
+The Company follows the liability method of accounting for income taxes, which requires the recognition of deferred tax liabilities and assets for the expected future tax consequences of temporary differences between the carrying amounts and the tax bases of the assets and liabilities.
 The Company's policy is to record a valuation allowance against deferred tax assets, when the deferred tax asset is not recoverable.
 The Company considers estimated future taxable income or loss and other available evidence when assessing the need for its deferred tax valuation allowance.

 Comprehensive income (loss).
-SFAS No. 130, "Reporting Comprehensive Income (Loss)," requires companies to classify items of other comprehensive income (loss) in a financial statement.
 Comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-The Company's comprehensive net loss is equal to its net loss for each of the periods presented.
+The Company's comprehensive net loss is equal to its net loss for all periods presented.